CleverRaven/Cataclysm-DDA/lore-factions.md

-**spoiler alert**.
+###**spoiler alert**.
 Do not read this document if you have no intention of contributing to the project and do not want your play experience spoiled.

+#### Seriously, spoiler alert.
+CDDA tells stories using unreliable narrators and a found footage style.
+Knowing too much of the lore can ruin your experience.
+Don't read this unless you plan to contribute, please!
+If you do read this and don't plan to contribute, don't come complaining to me that it's not written in a compelling style, you're reading our napkin-notes my friend.

+# CDDA Faction Lore and Design Goals: Deep Dive
 This document will outline deep design concepts and lore for existing and planned factions, both human and alien.
 Due to the infrequency of updates to design docs, I will not be distinguishing from what is planned for addition and what is already in the game; if something noted here is inconsistent with content in the game, it is worth checking with core developers to get an idea of which direction we plan to go in.

 ## CDDA-Earth Native Human Factions